Agilent Technologies

-Agilent Technologies, Inc. is a global company headquartered in Santa Clara, California, that provides instruments, software, services, and consumables for laboratories.
+Agilent Technologies, Inc. is an American global company headquartered in Santa Clara, California, that provides instruments, software, services, and consumables for laboratories.
 Agilent was established in 1999 as a spin-off from Hewlett-Packard.
-The resulting IPO of Agilent stock was the largest in the history of Silicon Valley at the time.From 1999 to 2014, the company produced optics (LED, Laser), semiconductors, EDA software and test and measurement equipment for electronics; that division was spun off to form Keysight.
-Since then, the company has continued to expand into high-growth pharmaceutical, diagnostics & clinical, and academia & government (research) markets.
+The resulting IPO of Agilent stock was the largest in the history of Silicon Valley at the time.
+From 1999 to 2014, the company produced optics (LED, laser), semiconductors, EDA software and test and measurement equipment for electronics; that division was spun off to form Keysight.
+Since then, the company has continued to expand into pharmaceutical, diagnostics & clinical, and academia & government (research) markets.